prathikmuppidi/CS279R/HW0_todo_html_css_js/README.md

 ## To run:

-Download the project file "HW0_todo_html_css_js"
+1. Download the full repo named CS279R traverse to the project folder "HW0_todo_html_css_js"

-Either:
+2. Then Either:

-1. Double click on theindex.html file - it should open up on your default browser
+    - Double click on theindex.html file - it should open up on your default browser or
-2. Drag the html file onto your internet browser
+    - Drag the html file onto your internet browser

 Then: